-Dr. Timothy Greco is a facial plastic surgeon who performs rhinoplasty to help Philadelphia area patients improve harmony between their facial features.
+Dr. Timothy Greco is a facial plastic surgeon who performs rhinoplasty to help Philadelphia and New Jersey patients improve harmony between their facial features.
 As a rhinoplasty specialist, his goal is to give you a result that fits the characteristics of your face without an over-operated, "nose job" look.

 If you are not happy with the results of a rhinoplasty procedure performed previously, come in to talk with Dr. Greco about revision rhinoplasty.
-Dr. Greco may perform a rib harvest technique to correct structural deformities.
+He may perform a rib-harvest technique to correct structural deformities.
 This technique significantly improves results for his patients with severely deformed noses secondary to previous surgery or trauma.

 Frequently Asked Questions